Google Chrome will soon show security warnings on non-HTTPS – how will it affect you?

 Don’t worry – we can help!

 We’d recommend that you attend to this sooner, rather than leaving it till after October when your site will display insecure messages.
 To resolve this security issue, we can help you to install an SSL certificate to provide protection and for your website to be migrated to HTTPS rather than the unsecured HTTP version.
 By doing this upgrade the “Not Secure” warning will not appear on your site when users on the Chrome browser visit.
-Other file URLs and Image Links will also need changing to support the new security settings.
+Other file URLs and Image Links will also need to be changed to support the new security settings.